HockeyJustin/i18nStronglyTypedCore/README.md

 `<resource culture="fr-FR" type="string" name="Hello_Text" value="Bonjour"></resource>`

-5. So your final Resources.xml will look somehing like this:
+5. So your final Resources.xml will look something like this:

 ```
 <?xml version="1.0" encoding="utf-8" ?>